Skip to main content

 VacancyApplied as a percentage reduction to gross potential rent

-Take-upConfigurable ramp (linear, bell, front-loaded, or back-loaded) from 0% to target occupancy
+Take-upConfigurable ramp (linear, bell, front-loaded, or back-loaded) from 0% to target occupancy; bypassed for hospitality units

 Unit salesHamilton's method for non-uniform curves; evenly spaced for uniform weights